M-earnest/docker_workshop/_sources/advanced/creating.md

     Note!: You should always combine RUN apt-get update with apt-get install in the same statement, as otherwise you may run into cache issues (more info [here](https://docs.docker.com/develop/develop-images/instructions/#apt-get))

-4. Copy relevant files
+4. COPY - add files to image
     - Using the COPY instruction we can add files from our local system to our Docker Image
     - simply provide the path to the files you want to copy and the directory were they are supposed to be stored in the image
     - e.g. if i want to add a script "print_info.py" from the curent working directory into the project folder of the image

         `COPY print_info.py /project/`

-5. Entrypoint and CMD
+5. Entrypoint and CMD - make the image exectuable
     - To make a docker image executable you'll need to include either an 'ENTRYPOINT', an 'CMD' or a mixture of both instructions.
 These specify what should happen when a container starts, and what arguments can be passed to modify the behaviour of the container.

     The ENTRYPOINT specifies a command that will always be executed when the container starts (i.e. this should be the "main" command), while CMD defines the default arguments of the container, e.g.